 - 1 Topsoil piles will be spread evenly across the ripped area. - 2 Sufficient topsoil will be withheld to provide coverage of stockpile sites and access tracks due for later rehabilitation. - 3 Seeding if required, at the direction of the Main Roads Environmental Manager, will be conducted at the break of the season. - 4 All species planted will be locally occurring indigenous species sourced from within the provenance.

-At this stage it is understood that the Shire of Jerramungup will carry out the seeding, planting and monitoring of the site.
+At the time of writing this report, it is understood that Main Roads will carry out the seeding, planting and monitoring of the site.

 2.15 Monitoring of Pit Management